Kielce: History

 The area of Kielce has been inhabited since at least the 5th century BC.
-Until the 6th or 7th century the banks of the Silnica were inhabited by Celts.
+Until the 6th or 7th century, the banks of the Silnica were inhabited by Celts.
 They were driven out by a Lechitic tribe of Vistulans who started hunting in the nearby huge forests and had settled most of the area now known as Lesser Poland and present-day Świętokrzyskie Voivodeship.
 The lands of Wiślanie were at first subdued by Bohemia, however they soon came under the control of the Piast dynasty and became a part of the emerging Polish state.

 The area of the Holy Cross Mountains was almost unpopulated until the 11th century when the first hunters established permanent settlements at the outskirts of the mountains.
 They needed a place to trade furs and meat for grain and other necessary products, and so the market of Kielce was formed.
 In the early 12th century the new settlement became a property of the Bishops of Kraków, who built a wooden church and a manor.
 In 1171 a stone church was erected by bishop Gedeon Gryf.
 During the times of Wincenty Kadłubek a parochial school in Kielce was opened in 1229.
 By 1295 the town was granted city rights.
 In the mid-13th century the town was destroyed by the Mongol invasion of Ögedei Khan, but it quickly recovered.

 Within the Polish Kingdom, Kielce was administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.
 The area around Kielce was rich in minerals such as copper ore, lead ore, and iron, as well as limestone.
 In the 15th century Kielce became a significant centre of metallurgy.
 There were also several glass factories and armourer shops in the town.
 In 1527 bishop Piotr Tomicki founded a bell for the church and between 1637 and 1642 Mannerist palace was erected near the market place by Bishop Jakub Zadzik.
 It is one of the very few examples of French Renaissance architecture in Poland and the only example of a magnate's manor from the times of Vasa dynasty to survive World War II.

 During The Deluge the town was pillaged and burnt by the Swedes.
 Only the palace and the church survived, but the town managed to recover under the rule of bishop Andrzej Załuski.
 During the Great Northern War it was the site of a battle between Swedish forces under Charles XII and Polish and Saxon forces under the Polish-Lithuanian king Augustus II.
 By 1761 Kielce had more than 4,000 inhabitants.
 In 1789 Kielce were nationalized and the burgers were granted the right to elect their own representatives in Sejm.
+The 3rd Infantry Regiment of the Polish Crown Army was stationed in Kielce in 1789.
 Until the end of the century the city's economy entered a period of fast growth.
 A brewery was founded as well as several brick factories, a horse breeder, hospital.